Saone-et-Loire: tourism and sightseeing

 The priory church at Anzy-le-Duc a little to the south of Paray-le-Monial is a very lovely example of 12th century roman architecture with some interesting medieval frescoes.

 The Brionnais region is in the south-western corner of Saône-et-Loire and centred around the beautiful village at Semur-en-Brionnais.

 A region of attractive rolling countryside, hedgerows and small woodlands, the Brionnais is best known for the large number of interesting small churches to be seen, and there are also several castles here that you will discover as you explore

 The most important towns and villages in the Brionnais region are Marcigny, Briant, Chauffailles, La Clayette (best known for the pretty Chateau de la Clayette) and Saint-Julien-de-Civry.

-Map of Saone-et-Loire and places to visit
+Map of places to visit near Saone-et-Loire

 See more places, tourist attractions and local markets at visiting Saone-et-Loire